 Do you recall learning about Abraham Maslow and his hierarchy of human needs?

 For humans to have the bandwidth to attend to our top-line social, emotional and psychological needs, such as being better versions of ourselves personally and professionally, he said we first require a level of certainty around our basic survival needs.
-Basic needs are physical needs like air, food, shelter, and rest (and toilet paper and flour, as it turns out).
+Basic needs are physical needs like air, food, shelter, and rest.
 These are followed up by personal safety needs, such as security, finances/ employment, and health – physical and mental.
 "Higher" needs feed different parts of us -- the parts that need connection and love; growth and learning; accomplishment and esteem; and personal and professional fulfillment.
-For the past 2+ months, most of us have been attending to our basic needs in a way that has been wholly unfamiliar, and in many ways adrenaline-rich and fatiguing.
-We have been learning through a fire hose and adapting as we can to make sure we and our families, pets included, have what we need to SURVIVE under multiple scenarios.
-Higher needs have felt elusive at best for many of us, and may be getting sidelined in the chaos.
+Since the advent of Covid-19, most of us have been paying a lot more attention to our basic needs.

 With that said, I am wondering:

-How many of us are checking in with ourselves regularly to see how we’re doing emotionally and what we need today and to get us through?
-How many of us are minimizing the impact of this experience on our minds and bodies and just plowing through, head down?
+How many of us are checking in with ourselves regularly to see how we’re doing emotionally and what we need today and to get us through where we are now?
+How many of us are minimizing the impact of the changes in our daily lives and just plowing through, head down?

 _________________________________________ What do YOU need right now?
 Check in with yourself.
 Do you need:

 Time for or to yourself?

 More order?
 Something to get easier?

 Connection with others?
 A good laugh or cry?

 To make progress against a personal or professional project or goal?